bean-mhm/img-aligner/docs/v0.1.0-alpha/tutorial.md

 display optimization statistics and a plot of the cost.
 Also, the image viewer will switch to the difference image which is updated in realtime along with the grid preview.

+> [!NOTE]
+> These realtime previews may include unconfirmed iterations where the cost is
+> actually larger than before.
+This is only temporary and you should judge the
+> final result after optimization stops.

+After optimization stops, the base image should be properly aligned with the target image.

 # Another Example